jjw2004/PackageBot/README.md

 # PackageBot 🤖

+A D## 🛠️ Built With

+- **Python** - Programming language
+- **discord.py** - Discord API wrapper
+- **python-dotenv** - Environment variable management

+## 📋 Project Status

-A Discord bot built with Python and discord.py - my student project for learning bot development!
+This is a personal learning project - feel free to look at the code and learn from it!d bot built with Python and discord.py - my student project for learning bot development!

 ![Bot Avatar](PackageBot-pfp.png)